Skip to Main Content

 MLA Style

-MLA Style, currently in its 8th edition, is a citation protocol established by the Modern Language Association.
+MLA Style, currently in its 8th edition This link opens in a new window, is a citation protocol established by the Modern Language Association.
 This style was developed for students to support the writing process.

 MLA is most often used in the Humanities disciplines including, but not limited to: